ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

 ## Mission

-The best possible support corporation to the IETF/IRTF/IAB and their communities
+The best possible support corporation to the IETF/IRTF/IAB

 ## Values